unicell/coreos-k8s-demo/README.md

 Run following command will create 2 nodes on Digital Ocean, upload prebuilt binaries in previous step, and configure systemd services for Kubernetes.

+You will need to update ssh key settings to your own in create_droplet.sh.
+Region, image, size can also be configured in the same file.
 The number of nodes can be configured in bootstrap.sh, and the first node will be named as tcore01 and selected as master by default.

     $ cd coreos-k8s-demo